Python-SIP/sip/docs/api_14.rst

     Each generated type corresponding to a wrapped C/C++ type, or a user sub-class of such a type, can contain a reference to a single Python object that can be used for any purpose by handwritten code and will automatically be garbage collected at the appropriate time.
-This sets that object.
+This sets that object using a new reference and replacing any existing object.

     :param type:
         the type object.